sstone72389/Angular-Blog/README.md

 Although this tutorial uses a CDN, Node.js and npm are essential to Angular Development.
 It is strongly recommended to understand these services prior to building any production applications with AngularJS.

-NOTE: When working locally, it is important to make sure you are using <code `>http://localhost` or some sort of test environment.
+NOTE: When working locally, it is important to make sure you are using `http://localhost` or some sort of test environment.
 It is not recommended to use the file path located on your computer, as Angular will likely give you a " Cross origin requests are only supported for HTTP."

 Enjoy the tutorial and happy coding! </>